UW-HapticExperinceLab/HapticPlayground/README.md

 # CollabJam
-Workshop at the IEEE World Haptics 2023 conference: Collaborative Rapid-Prototyping of Vibrotactile Patterns for Multi-Actuator Interfaces
+Workshop at the CHI 2024 conference: Haptic Playground